 \paragraph{Structure of the paper} This paper is organised as follows.
 In Section \ref{sec:assumptions}, we listed the assumptions which are needed throughout the paper and presented the main results.
-In Section \ref{sec:motiv}, we mention the novelty of our results and discuss our motivation and methodology.
-In Section \ref{sec:macroscopic}, we revise macroscopic models for chemotaxis briefly.
-We perform a parabolic scaling for \eqref{eq:rt-linear} and show that in the limit we obtain an aggregation-diffusion equation.
-Our convergence result in the linear case is given by Harris's theorem.
-In Section \ref{sec:Harris}, after a brief introduction to the mathematical framework, we give the statement of Harris's theorem, and, later we show how we verify the hypotheses of Harris's theorem for the linear run and tumble equation in the subsequent two subsections.
+We dedicated Section \ref{sec:motiv} to explaining the motivation, methodology and the novelty of our results.
+In Section \ref{sec:macroscopic}, we comment on the connection between the run and tumble equation and an aggregation-diffusion equation obtained as a parabolic scaling limit of the kinetic equation.
+In Section \ref{sec:Harris}, after stating Harris's theorem, in the subsequent two subsections we show how we verify two hypotheses of Harris's theorem for the linear run and tumble equation.
 We give the proof of Theorem \ref{thm1} at the end of Section \ref{sec:Harris}.
-Section \ref{sec:non-linear} is devoted to the weakly non-linear case with nonlocal coupling.
+Section \ref{sec:non-linear} is then devoted to the weakly non-linear case.
 In this section, we prove that there exists a unique stationary state solution and exponential convergence to this solution.
-In Section \ref{sec:discussion}, we discuss our results and their connection with the non-linear case when different couplings for the chemoattractant density are considered.
-We also discuss future works.
+Finally, Section \ref{sec:discussion} is dedicated to further discussions, particularly the connection between our results and the non-linear cases when different couplings for the chemoattractant density are considered.